sammyh3ndrix/linux-infrastructure-lab/docs/04-system-storage.md

   command.** They're separate tools that each have their own `-a` flag for reloading their respective entries from fstab.

+- **Forgot my own console login credentials.** After weeks of connecting exclusively over SSH with key-based auth, the raw console login prompt (username and password typed by hand) had become unfamiliar.
+A reminder that muscle memory narrows to whichever access method you actually use day to day.
+- **A routing table mystery got solved by a completely different tool later in the same session.** An unexplained route to `192.168.1.1` sat unexplained through the whole routing profile, then got resolved by an unrelated reverse DNS lookup during the DNS section.
+A good reminder that Linux's various inspection tools often corroborate each other; an answer from one command can confirm a question raised by a completely different one.
+- **Switching to Bridged breaks the existing SSH workflow entirely.**
+  Port forwarding is NAT-specific; there's nothing to forward to in Bridged mode since the VM has its own reachable address.
+Had to fall back to the console for this test rather than SSH, and restore NAT afterward to get the familiar port-forwarding workflow back.

 ## Evidence

 **Resource scaling, before → after:**